Skip to content

 January 2, 2009, Kentucky defeated East Carolina 25-19 in the Liberty Bowl.
 Coach Brooks won his 3rd bowl game a row.
 Kentucky’s DT Ventrell Jenkins won the MVP.

-January 2, 2010, Kentucky 71, Louisville 62, in Coach Calipari’s 1st game against Louisville.
-The Cats had lost two years in a row to the Cardinals, and both teams played passionately.
-Kentucky took an early 12-1 lead and never looked back.
-Kentucky had its best start in 40 years at 15-0, and John Wall led the way.
+January 2, 2010, #3 Kentucky defeated Louisville 71-62 in Coach Cal’s 1st game against Louisville.
+The Cats had lost two in a row to the Cards, and both teams played passionately.
+Kentucky took an early lead and never looked back.
+BBN had its best start in 40 years at 15-0 with Jon Wall at the helm.

-January 2, 2013, #22 Louisville scored one of their greatest football victories and possibly the biggest BCS shocker when they stunned #4 Florida 33-23 in the 79th Allstate Sugar Bowl.
-Sophomore Teddy Bridgewater slashed the nation’s No. 5 defense for 266 yards and two touchdowns in New Orleans’s Superdome.
+January 2, 2013, #22 Louisville scored one of their greatest football victories and a huge BCS shocker when they stunned #4 Florida 33-23 in the 79th Allstate Sugar Bowl.
+Sophomore and game MVP Teddy Bridgewater slashed the nation’s #5 defense for 266 yards and two touchdowns in New Orleans’s Superdome, where 54,178 attended.

 January 2, 2020, former UK football star Houston Hogg an iconic player who integrated UK and SEC football passed away at age 71.